 One option you have is a Section 11 appeal to the school board.
-Details are available here.
-This is to be used after you have exhausted all efforts to negotiate with your child’s teacher, integration teacher, principal and administration.
+For an overview of the appeals available to you, consult this link.
+A Section 11 appeal is to be used after you have exhausted all efforts to negotiate with your child’s teacher, integration teacher, principal and administration.

 The Hewko case has a major bearing on the quality of education for our children.
 The BC Supreme Court ruled that the Abbotsford School District breached its statutory duty to meaningfully consult with a student’s parents regarding the education of their autistic child.
 As a result of Hewko, there are three main parent/child rights: